A Proof-Theoretic Approach to the Semantics of Classical Linear Logic

 \begin{lemma} Let $\Pi$ be a set of formulas, $\sigma$ an atomic mapping and $\mathcal{U}$ a simulation base for $\Pi$ and $\sigma$.
 Then, for all $\phi \in \Pi$, all $\mathcal{B} \supseteq \mathcal{U}$ and all $\Gamma_{\At}$, $\Vdash^{\Gamma_{\At}}_{\mathcal{B}} \phi$ if and only if $\Gamma_{\At} \vdash_{\mathcal{B}} p^{\phi}$. \end{lemma}

-\begin{proof} We prove the result by induction on the complexity of $\phi$.
+\begin{proof} The proof is by induction on the complexity of $\phi$.
 The induction hypothesis is such that holds true for any $\Delta_{\At}$, any subformula $\chi$ of $\phi$ and any base in place of $\mathcal{B}$.
-We illustrate the base case and the case for $\multimap$; the full proof is provided in Appendix~\ref{sec:appendix}.
+We illustrate the base case and the case for $\multimap$, the other cases are similar and simpler.

 \begin{description}[itemsep=0.5em, font=\normalfont] \item[(Base case).] $\phi = p$, hence $p^{p} = p$; denote $p^{\neg p}$ as $\neg p$.

 ($\Rightarrow$): Assume $\Vdash^{\Gamma_{\At}}_{\mathcal{B}} p$.
 Notice that $p \vdash_{\mathcal{B}} p$ and $\neg p \vdash_{\mathcal{B}} \neg p$.
 Then the following is a deduction in $\mathcal{B}$: